 While many pitchers prefer to throw changeups to opposite-handed batters, Weaver is comfortable throwing it against right-handed batters and does so about 20% of the time.

 Weaver lacks a dependable third pitch, however.
 He’s used a curveball and cutter as his third pitch in the past.
 Last year, he began throwing a slider that proved very ineffective with a dismal 8.3% whiff rate, worst among all MLB pitchers who threw at least 70 sliders.
+It was also below average according to the Pitching+ models.
 While he could scrap the pitch, Weaver seemingly has something to work with: his slider got 4.2 inches of drop above average.
 That’s comparable to Graham Ashcraft (4.4 inches above average), and it ties Weaver for 42nd among 500 pitchers who threw at least 50 sliders.
 It’s certainly not insignificant.
 The pitch is lacking on horizontal movement, however, coming in at 1.8 inches below average.

 Perhaps another offseason to work on his command of the slider could yield better results, whether that means further altering its shape, changing his pitch sequencing, adjusting his arm angle, or something entirely different.